paskymail/Udacity-OSM-project/OpenStreetMap Data Case Study.md

 - [https://www.openstreetmap.org/relation/342563](https://www.openstreetmap.org/relation/342563)

-This map is of my hometown, so I’m more interested to see what database querying reveals, and I’d like an opportunity to contribute to its improvement on OpenStreetMap.org.
+This map is of my hometown, so I’m more interested to see what database querying reveals.

 ## Files used
 1. Data.py